David397L/David397L/README.md

 ⏳ Currently I’m working on some new BibTeX bibliography style files for the Council of Science Editors and Chicago citation styles.
 I'm doing this with a view to modernising the standard .bst format somewhat (including provision for including DOIs/URLs and making it easier to cite online/news articles) while retaining BibTeX's traditional database features.

-🛠️ I hope to demonstrate that most of the basic (and not-so-basic) requirements of these citation styles can be achieved using BibTeX with minimal difficulty for the end user, while their database can remain compatible with any other styles they are accustomed to using.
+🛠️ I hope to demonstrate that most of the basic (and not-so-basic) requirements of these citation styles can be achieved using BibTeX with minimal difficulty for the end user while their database can remain compatible with any other styles they are accustomed to using.